- Conferences & Weddings

 N1 from Worcester to Paarl

-Take the second turn off after Huguenots Tunnel Turn right towards Paarl First Robot turn left into Arboretrum Street, At Circle, drive three quarter way round, exit into Cecilia Street 600m after Mc Carthy on the right hand side there are two flag poles at the entrance to the property.
+Take the second turn off after Huguenots Tunnel Turn right towards Paarl First Robot turn left into Arboretrum Street, At Circle, drive three quarter way round, exit into Cecilia Street and 600m after Mc Carthy Toyota on the right hand side there are two flag poles at the entrance to the property.